StayCool21/CS325_Project4/README.md

 * In the case of this article scraper, we return the summary provided and use it as an input along with a filename to write the summaries to a .txt file.

+## Project 4: Creating Test Cases
+In Project 4, we created 8 test cases to make the code more robust and prevent any issues as a result of user error.
+You can find more details in `issues` -> `Test Case Implementation` where eight test cases have been added and tested to ensure little to no unexpected results.
+To generalize, these improvements cover:
+* checking for valid input articles (CBS only, nonempty, no duplicates, etc.)
+* ensuring that valid articles are reachable
+* checking and consequently adding required directories if they do not already exist
+* checking to make sure output file has text, or throws proper error

+Adding test cases is important because it allows developers to ensure their code works correctly in different scenarios- leaving little to no room for unexpected results.

 ## UML Diagram
 <div align="center">
     <img src="assets/uml.jpg" alt="UML Diagram">
   </a>

 <p align="center">(<a href="#readme-top">back to top</a>)</p>

-## Project 4: Creating Test Cases
-In Project 4, we created 8 test cases to make the code more robust.
-You can find some more specifics in the `issues